-- 1. Person who identified the challenge notifies Field Liaison that issue was not resolved. - 2.
-Field Liaison notifies Field Coordinator and consults as needed. - 3.
-Field Liaison schedules and facilitates a problem-solving meeting between field educator and student.
-Field Coordinator may also participate. - 4.
-Resolution, lack of resolution or plan to address the challenge is documented in the IPT Field Concerns Report as instructed on this form.
-Student must sign off on IPT Field Concerns report and is encouraged to enter a response. - 5.
-Student documents actions taken to resolve the issue on the Field Concerns Report. - 6.
-If participants cannot come to resolution, or if student is removed/ dismissed from the field placement, the process will move to Phase 4.
+- 1. The person who identified the challenge notifies Field Liaison that issue was not resolved. - 2.
+The field Liaison notifies Field Coordinator and consults as needed. - 3.
+The field Liaison schedules and facilitates a problem-solving meeting between field educator and student.
+The field Coordinator may also participate. - 4.
+Resolution, lack of resolution or plan to address the challenge is documented in the IPT Performance Improvement Plan as instructed on this form.
+Student must sign off on IPT Performance Improvement Plan and is encouraged to enter a response. - 5.
+The student documents actions taken to resolve the issue on the Performance Improvement Plan. - 6.
+If participants cannot come to resolution, or if the student is removed/dismissed from the field placement, the process will move to Phase 4.